klasocha/HiggsCP/README.md

 https://github.com/klasocha/HiggsCP/blob/erichter-CPmix/train_rhorho.py
 what is done
-  --> fitted are coefficients for the functional form and stored in the popts.npy file --> calculated are weights (based on the functional form) for required number of classes,
+  --> fitted are A, B, C coefficients of the functional form and stored in the popts.npy file --> calculated are weights (based on the functional form) for required number of classes,
       stored in the weights.npy file